MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/edit-header.md

 :::image type="content" source="media/edit-header/edit-site-header.png" alt-text="Title and logo options inside the Edit site header pop-up window.":::

-- To edit the site's title, enter your text in the text box under the **Site title label**.
+- Enter your text in the text box under the **Site title label** to edit the site's title.
 - Use the **toggle switch** next to the **Site logo label** to remove the logo from the header completely.
 - Select the **Upload image button** under the **Site logo label** and follow the prompts to add the image of your choice.
 - Use the text box under the **Alt text label** to provide alternative text for your site logo.